markusfisch/web-game-from-scratch-talk/talk.md

 * [Galex](http://galex.markusfisch.de)
 * [Gingerman](http://gingerman.markusfisch.de)

-On the desktop, performance varys greatly.
+On the desktop, performance varies greatly.
 But if you don't have too many elements, it can be okay.
-Support is much better than with WebGL and you can reach even older smartphones and computers.
+Support is much better than WebGL and you can reach even older smartphones, computers and maybe even your TV or fridge.

 It's classical graphic programming.
-0/0 is left/top, you can have alpha blending but drawing primitives is slow, of course.
+0/0 is in the left/top corner, you can have alpha blending and drawing primitives is slow, of course.

 ## DOM only for a few elements